North Lodge

 • Sitting room, comfortable sofas, open fire, Freesat TV, DVD, CD platyer and radio.

-• Kitchen/diner, electric hob, oven & grill, fridge, dishwasher and all the usual cooking equipment. dining table with seating for four.
+• Kitchen/diner, electric hob, oven & grill, microwave, fridge, dishwasher and all the usual cooking equipment. dining table with seating for four.

 • Small utility room with washer/dryer and fridge/freezer.